Spencer Dock: Geography

 The original area was Spencer Dock area was defined by a ribbon of development from the Liffey along the Royal Canal up to about the Main Dublin to Belfast railway line, the two parts of Spencer Dock being separated by the bridge at Sheriff Street and separated from the Liffey by a sea lock.
 The modern development is defined as being part of the North Wall area of Dublin Docklands.
 The Point Village area lies to the east with Dublin Docklands claiming to be a small area between the two.
 One focal point of the area is the Luas tram stop and the adjacent park.

 Infrastructure

 Rail

 Spencer Dock is served by the Docklands railway station on Sheriff Street, at the north end of the site.
 Commuter services to the Dublin Docklands area on the Western Commuter line began in March 2007.
 Under the Transport 21 initiative, at one time due for completion by 2018, the station was to move south to a permanent location along New Wapping Street.
 This station, proposed to connect to an extended Luas Red line, was deferred due to the Post-2008 Irish economic downturn.

 Luas

-The Luas Red Line which runs from Tallaght or Saggart to The Point (via Busáras and Heuston Railway station) has a Spencer Dock stop.
+The Luas Red Line which runs from Tallaght or Saggart to The Point (via Busáras and Heuston railway station) has a stop for Spencer Dock.